Epyon01P/hasstutorial/README.md

 `cd /srv/homeassistant`

 `python -m venv .`

+> Note: if you are using a Python altinstall (e.g. you followed the steps in [Upgrading Python](#upgrading-python) to install Python 3.12), you must use the command `python3.12 -m venv .` here, but only here.
+The venv will be set up using Python 3.12 as the default Python, so inside this venv you can use the default `python` command.

 This might take a minute or so while the isolated Python environment is getting setup.
 When it’s done, activate the venv